 I cannot attend any of the Applicant Visit Day event dates.
 Can I arrange to visit on a different day?

-Can I bring family or friend supporters with me?
+Can I bring family or supporters with me?

-Yes, provided there are spaces available.
+Yes, you bring up to two supporters with you.
 Please make sure you pre-book for everyone who wishes to attend.

 How do I cancel or amend a booking?